aaronthebald/RecipeRoundup/README.md

 Cake is an open-source iOS app that allows users to discover and explore delicious dessert recipes.
 Built with Swift, SwiftUI, and Combine, Cake! leverages TheMealDB API to provide a delightful experience for users with a sweet tooth.

+UPDATE!
+Networking is now being handled with async/await.
+Also, Unit tests have been added!

 Features

 Browse Dessert Recipes: Explore a wide variety of dessert recipes, from classic cakes to modern treats.